Say yes to new adventures.

 In my mind, future Emma is very outdoorsy, and future Emma will hike the sh*t out of Machu Picchu.
 My husband is much more interested in historical sites than I am, so this trip would really be for him.
 But I have to admit that the photos of Peru are stunning and I would love to witness this natural beauty.

 It seems like it’s hard to come by a place in Costa Rica that isn’t perfectly picturesque.
 My husband and I are big hot springs fans (I mean – who isn’t?) so we will definitely hit up the Arenal Hot Springs near the Arenal volcano.
 Maybe we’ll even go zip-lining.
 We haven’t wanted to zip line before, but that would be a marvelous way to see the rain forest.
 We also have an unhealthy obsession with sloths (think: Kristen Bell on The Ellen Show) – I hear a night tour is the way to spot sloths in the trees.

 10. French Polynesia

 Bora Bora looks like a dream, but boy, it sure is expensive!
 This is late on our list only because we need to save up some serious cash to afford a little bungalow perched over the water.
-If you’re going to Bora Bora, you need to do it right!
+If you’re going to travel to Bora Bora, you need to do it right!
 Once we’re there, we hope to feed sharks, kayak and maybe even skydive.
 We know we want to skydive at some point in our lives – it might as well be in Bora Bora!

 Have you been to any of the places on my list?
 What would you recommend?
 I’d love to hear your thoughts.
 What’s at the top of your travel bucket list?